cldf/cldf/README.md

 ### CLDF Data files

-While it is possible to add any kind of CSV files to a CLDF dataset, the CLDF standard recognizes (and attaches specified semantics) to tables described with a common property `dc:conformsTo` with one of the [table type](#cldf-components) URIs of the [CLDF Ontology](http://cldf.clld.org/v1.0/terms.rdf) as value.
+While it is possible to add any kind of CSV files to a CLDF dataset (by virtue of being an extension of CSVW), the CLDF standard recognizes (and attaches specified semantics) to tables described with a common property `dc:conformsTo` with one of the [component](#cldf-components) URIs of the [CLDF Ontology](http://cldf.clld.org/v1.0/terms.rdf) as value.

 Additionally, CLDF semantics can be assigned to individual columns by assigning one of the property URIs defined in the [CLDF Ontology](http://cldf.clld.org/v1.0/terms.rdf) as `propertyUrl`.
+CLDF conformant software MUST detect CLDF-specific columns by matching the `propertyUrl` to CLDF Ontology terms and NOT by matching column name to default column names recommended in the ontology.

 #### Column specifications